NannyML/nannyml/README.md

 ### 3. Intelligent alerting

 Because NannyML can estimate performance, it is possible to weed out data drift alerts that do not impact expected performance, combatting alert fatigue.
-Besides linking data drift issues to drops in performance it is also possible to prioritise alerts according to other criteria using NannyML’s Ranker.
+Besides linking data drift issues to drops in performance it is also possible to prioritise alerts according to other criteria using NannyML's Ranker.

 # 🚀 Getting started